 3. Install the Right Plugin for the Job

 I’m an advocate of highly functional premium plugins, but I do try and make sure I pick the right plugin for the job.
-To keep performance optimized, don’t select a huge plugin with functionality you “might need” five years from now.
+To keep performance-optimized, don’t select a huge plugin with the functionality you “might need” five years from now.
 Pick the lightest plugin that meets your needs and make sure it is from a reputable developer.